TypeStrong/typedoc/README.md

 ## Installation

 TypeDoc runs on Node.js and is available as an NPM package.
-You can install TypeDoc in your project's directory as usual:
+You can install TypeDoc in your project's directory as usual (using npm 3+):

 ```bash
 $ npm install typedoc --save-dev